UMT-CSCI-557/optimizers/README.md

 This keeps us from taking too large of a step and overshooting and destabilizing our optimization.

-This constraint also helps us deal with sparse gradients, though it's indirectly.
 Severe sparsity happens when a gradient has been zero at all timesteps except at the current timestep.
-The $(1 − \beta_1)$ vs $\sqrt(1 − \beta_2)$ comparison only sets what a reasonable upper bound of our step size should be depending on the decay rates.
-If we do get a large step due to a sparse gradient, this just helps us rein it into a more reasonable value.
 Below is a plot which shows the "break point" between $\beta s$ that result in the first case versus $\beta s$ that result in the second case.

 <img width="933" height="716" alt="image" src="https://github.com/user-attachments/assets/a13403cc-6477-419d-b911-4d720a19c1c1" />

-For example, say a gradient has had a value of 0 for 999 steps and then gets a gradient of 1 at timestep 1000. 𝛽_1 is 0.900 and 𝛽_2 is 0.999.
-What is supposed to be the update to the step size?
-What is the maximum allowed value of step size in this scenario?
-What if instead, $\beta_1$ = 0.990?

 <br>